 Prescriptions and burn plans are not independent documents.
 When they are written in isolation, ecological intent gets lost, burn plans become interpretive, and burn teams are left making field decisions without a clear feedback loop to improve future planning.
+Regardless of the fuel type, the approach is the same.

 What You’ll Walk Away With